 A. It is advisable to include at least one further cycle ride or indoor gym/spinning class session into your preparation.
 A training plan is included in your event pack which you can view here – European Cycling Tours Cycle Training Plan.

-Q. I would like to arrange for my wife to stay with me at the final destination – is it possible to arrange to book her into our hotel at the finish?
+Q. I would like to arrange for my partner to stay with me at the final destination – is it possible to arrange to book them into our hotel at the finish?

 A. Yes, absolutely, this is a common request – our itineraries do finish in beautiful cities.
-We will be happy to arrange a room type to suit you at our final hotel for your wife to stay.
+We will be happy to arrange a room type to suit you at our final hotel for your partner to stay with you.

 LONDON TO PARIS BIKE RIDE FAQ’S